Search String

 The characters in Mortal Kombat are Rayden (aka Raiden), Liu Kang, Scorpion, Sub-Zero, Sonya Blade, Johnny Cage, Kano, Reptile, Goro and Shang Tsung.
 The characters were rotoscoped and digitized based on real-life actors (Goro is a model).

-MS-DOS Mortal Kombat is a Rational Systems' DOS/4GW Protected mode run-time.
+PC DOS Mortal Kombat is a Rational Systems' DOS/4GW Protected mode run-time.
 Mortal Kombat requires an i80386DX 33 MHz CPU, 4 megs of RAM and 512K vRAM VGA graphics.

 Gary Liddon and Mark Roll converted Ed Boon's original coinop code to IBM PC MS-DOS.
 PC Mortal Kombat was drawn by Andrew Jackson, John Tobias and John Vogel and composed by Allister Brimble and Dan Forden.

-Mortal Kombat was distributed on 3x 3.5" 1.44MB HD diskettes and extracts and installs to hard disk drive via Mortal Kombat Installation Program and LHA's SFX by Yoshi.
+PC DOS Mortal Kombat was distributed on 3x 3.5" 1.44MB HD diskettes and extracts and installs to hard disk drive via Mortal Kombat Installation Program and LHA's SFX by Yoshi.
 The install size is 6.7 megs and consists of 62 files.

-Mortal Kombat supports keyboard and 4-button and 2-button joysticks.
+PC DOS Mortal Kombat supports keyboard and 4-button and 2-button joysticks.

-Mortal Kombat audio supports PC Speaker, Sound Blaster, AdLib and Roland.
+PC DOS Mortal Kombat audio supports PC Speaker, Sound Blaster, AdLib and Roland.

-Mortal Kombat IBM PC MS-DOS Manual: 30 pages.
+Mortal Kombat PC DOS Manual: 30 pages.

-Copy Protection: manual reference.
+Mortal Kombat PC DOS Copy Protection: Manual reference.

 Mortal Kombat Amiga 1993